Multi-User MIMO Scheduling in the Fourth Generation Cellular Uplink: MU-MIMO Scheduling in the LTE-A UL

 The proof of the following lemma follows from basic definitions \cite{edmonds:poly} and is skipped for brevity. \begin{lemma} The region $\Pulk(\Uulc,f)\cap \Bulk(\Uulc),\;\forall\;\Uulc\subseteq\Eulc$ is a polymatroid characterized by the rank function $f':2^{\Eulc}\to\Reals_+$ where

 \end{lemma} We are now ready to offer our main result.
 Let us assume that computing $h(\Uulc)$ for any $\Uulc\subseteq\Eulc$ incurs a unit cost (or equivalently is given by an oracle in a single query).
-We will show that even under this assumption the problem in (\ref{eq:original2}) is NP hard. \begin{theorem} The optimization problem in (\ref{eq:original2}) is NP hard and is the maximization of a monotonic sub-modular set function subject to one matroid and multiple knapsack constraints. \end{theorem}
+We will show that even under this assumption the problem in (\ref{eq:original2}) is NP hard.
+Before proceeding it is useful to recall the definitions given in Appendix \ref{app:defns}. \begin{theorem} The optimization problem in (\ref{eq:original2}) is NP hard and is the maximization of a monotonic sub-modular set function subject to one matroid and multiple knapsack constraints. \end{theorem} \proof Proved in Appendix \ref{app:lteA}. \endproof

-\begin{proof} We will first show that (\ref{eq:original2}) is the maximization of a monotonic sub-modular set function subject to one matroid and multiple knapsack constraints.
-Invoking Lemma \ref{lem:Lem1}, it suffices to show that the function $h(.)$ is a monotonic submodular set function.
-From the definition of $h(.)$ in (\ref{eq:defnh}) it is readily seen that it is monotonic, i.e., $h(\Uulc')\leq h(\Uulc),\;\forall\;\Uulc'\subseteq\Uulc\subseteq\Eulc$.
-Let $o(.,.)$ denote an ordering function such that for any subset $\Uulc\subseteq\Eulc$, $o(\Uulc,k)$ is the element having the $k^{th}$ largest weight among the elements in $\Uulc$.
-Hence we have that $\alpha_{o(\Uulc,1)}\geq \alpha_{o(\Uulc,2)}\geq \alpha_{o(\Uulc,|\Uulc|)}$.
-Further, let us adopt the convention that for any subset $\Uulc\subseteq\Eulc$, $o(\Uulc,k)=\phi,\;\forall\;k\geq |\Uulc|+1\;\&\;\alpha_{\phi}=0$.
-We can now invoke Lemma \ref{lem:Lem2} together with the important property that the {\em rate-tuple in any polymatroid that maximizes the weighted sum is determined by the corner point of that polymatroid in which the elements are arranged in the non-increasing order of their weights \cite{edmonds:poly,tse:poly}}.
-Thus, we can express $h(.)$ as